 - The print must be at least 10-point type,

-- The text must be in black ink, except for items specified by this provision that may be in blue ink,
+- The text must be in black ink,

 - The paper must be white and be a minimum of twenty (20) pounds,